batxes/Berlin-Weather-Project/README.md

     - to check the name of the datasets: ╰─❯ kaggle datasets list -s berlin
     - Note: if the dag fails because of GCP credentials, this worked: export GOOGLE_APPLICATION_CREDENTIALS="/home/ibai/work/Berlin-Weather-Project/keys/berlin-weather-project-25fec91b5442.json"
     - Note: Maybe we need to specify these exports beforehand
+    - Note2: ẁhen running the dags, it says kaggle can not be imported.
+I added a dockerfile which install kaggle, and added "build ." command to
     - Added 2 more dags, to create a table and to load into bigquery
     - I need to install this also: pip install apache-airflow-providers-google  -> add to requirements.txt
     - I added the OS.environ GCS credentials to the beginning of the code, because each task needs them

-    - Meanwhile, I thought of creating a docker-compose with airflow so I can run it and forget about all steps in point 4.
+    - Final step: I created a docker-compose with airflow so I can run it and forget about all steps in point 4.
 I downloaded the docker compose code from the official website.
 I added some variables so it can read my environment variables.
 Added also kaggle to requirements.
+    - username and pass: airflow, airflow
+    - Notes: if airlfow says to upgrade database:
+        - docker-compose run --rm airflow-cli bash
+        -

 5. Data transformation (dbt)
     - First install dbt-bigquery